Use summary indexing for increased search efficiency

 Summary indexes enable you to efficiently search on large volumes of data.
 When you create a summary index you design a scheduled search that runs in the background, extracting a precise set of statistical information from a large and varied dataset.
 The results of each run of the search are stored in a summary index that you designate.
 Searches you run against the completed summary index should complete much faster than similar searches run against the source dataset.

 The summary index is "faster" because it is smaller than the original dataset and contains only data that is relevant to the search that you run against it.
-The summary index is also guaranteed to be statistically accurate, in part because the scheduled search that updates the summary runs on an interval that is shorter than the average time range of the searches that you run against the summary index.
+The summary index is also statistically accurate, in part because the scheduled search that updates the summary runs on an interval that is shorter than the average time range of the searches that you run against the summary index.
 For example, if you want to run ad-hoc searches over the summary index that cover the past seven days, you should build and update the summary index with a search that runs hourly.

 Summary indexing allows the cost of a computationally expensive report to be spread over time.
 For example, the hourly search to update a summary index with the previous hour's worth of data should take a fraction of a minute.
 Running the weekly report against the original dataset would take approximately 168 (7 days * 24 hours/day) times longer.